PaulLerner/Forced-Alignment/README.md

 # from source
 git clone https://github.com/PaulLerner/Forced-Alignment.git
 cd Forced-Alignment/
-# -e makes the code editable so you don't have to 'pip install every time'
+# -e makes the code editable so you don't have to 'pip install' every time you update the code
 pip install -e .
 ```